kangyu-california/PersistentWindows/README.md

 ## Key Features
 - Auto restore: Keeps track of window position changes, and automatically restores the desktop layout, including the taskbar position, to the last matching monitor setup.
 - Supports remote desktop sessions with multiple display configurations.
+- Instantly restore new window to it's last closing position, saving the effort of app developers to maintain window position history.
 - Capture windows to disk: manually saves desktop layout capture to hard drive in liteDB format, so that closed windows can be restored to corresponding virtual desktop after PC reboot.
 - Capture snapshot: manually saves desktop layout to ram.
 The window Z-order is preserved in the snapshot.
 Up to 36 snapshots ([0-9a-z]) can be taken for each display configuration.
 - Automatically persists the location history of all windows (alive and closed) to hard drive in xml format, so that manual-restore-point (aka snapshot) and auto-restore-point will continue to function smoothly upon app upgrade/restart, even after PC reboot.